 Supporting young women in science and technology careers

-On August 27, 2015, we held a laboratory tour for female high school students at our research complex in Fuji, Shizuoka, together with informal discussion with our female researchers, as part of this campaign.
-The event was attended by 19 students and 7 of their guardians from the Tokyo metropolitan area and the region around Fuji.
+In August 2017, we held a laboratory tour for female high school students at our research complex in Fuji, Shizuoka, together with informal discussion with our female researchers, as part of this campaign.
+The event was attended by 42 students and 20 of their guardians from the Tokyo metropolitan area and the region around Fuji.

 Training programs and factory tours for school teachers